heraldb/pysudoku/README.md

 ## Features

 * uses logic to solve as much as possible.
 * falls back to trial & error with backtracking if logic is insufficient.
 In this case multiple solutions are possible.
-All of these will appear in the output.
+All possible solutions will appear in the output.
 * If you are trying to solve a sudoku by hand and your are stuck, you can use the `--hints` option to help you solving the sudoku